cs50/ap-2020/curriculum/understanding_technology/security/notes/index.md

   - Algorithms/software
   - Manufacturers
   - Websites
 - Everything we post online can be used in a way that is unintended.
-Anyone who can view the things we post can repost it, screenshot it, forward it to others, etc.
+Anyone who can view the things we post can repost it, screenshot it, forward it to others, etc. Information placed online can be used in ways that were not intended and that may have a harmful effect.
 - Using multiple usernames and pseudonyms can help obscure your identity online, but combining various types of information available online can help others deduce private information about you
 - We've downloaded software with trust that it will only do what it claims
-  - Word could log your key strokes
+  - Word could log your key strokes, also called keylogging.
+This is the use of a program to record every keystroke made by a computer user in order to gain fraudulent access to passwords and other confidential information.
   - Chrome could monitor you even when not on Google's website
   - Snapchat could not delete posts after being seen
 - There have been cases where software was written to cover tracks of being monitored!